CSI-Mariano-Lavergne/CSI-Python-2021/Modules/Module1/Module1.md

 What is the difference between Git and GitHub?

- - Answer:
+ - Answer: Git Hub is the repository and git is what lets you sincronize the local with the repostitory (Git Hub)

 What is the difference between a git commit and a git push?

- - Answer:
+ - Answer: Commit is what saves the changes to your local machine and the push is what sends it from the local to the repository.

 What is the difference between a pull, and an upstream pull?

- - Answer:
+ - Answer: A upstream pull is a pull from the teachers repository to my repository and a normal pull is from my repostory to my local.

 What part of these instructions was unclear or incomplete?

- - Answer:
+ - Answer: none

 Type down any class notes below this sentence: